xemmel/BizTalkCourseDTI/README.md

 15. Deploy
 16. Start your Orchestration (Remember to bind it -> Fill in the blanks)
 17. Submit a LoanApp and see that your Orc is writing to the Event Log!

+More stuff:

+1. Create two folders *ERP* and *Manual*
+2. Create two file Send Ports one for each folders
+3. Make *Amount* a *Distinguished field* and set the type to *xs:decimal*
+4. build the project
+5. Create a **Decide** shape under the **Expression** shape
+6. Insert the rule msgLoanApp.Amount < 1000 into the left side
+7. Create two Logical Send Ports one for ERP and one for Manual*
+8. Insert one Send Shape into each Decide branch and connect them (remember to choose msgLoanApp as *Message* on each *Send* shape

 [Back to top](#table-of-content)